Find Your Local Audiologist

 Can anxiety cause ringing in the ears?

 A nationwide study conducted in 2020 found that tinnitus and anxiety are closely related, but the cause of one or the other is still unknown.
-Researchers have proposed that anxiety could be a possible cause for tinnitus, but they’re not able to explain how or why.
+Researchers have proposed that anxiety could be a possible cause of tinnitus, but they’re not able to explain how or why.

 One theory is that the body’s fight or flight system is activated by anxiety, putting a lot of pressure on the nerves, increasing blood flow, body heat, and more.
 It’s likely that the pressure and stress travels up into the inner ear, leading to tinnitus.